soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 5. Activate and Start the appid

-Note: More detailed information you can find [here](https://developer.cisco.com/docs/app-hosting/#!getting-cat9k-setup)
+Note: More detailed information you can find [here](https://developer.cisco.com/docs/app-hosting/#!getting-cat9k-setup).
+There is much more examples including details, such as networking configuration.